 A-V’s three-man camera crew exposed a total of 12,800' of 16mm EF film in the Mission Operations Control Room during the spectacular Apollo 11 flight.
 Added to this is the footage exposed by the Command Module’s on-board 16mm cameras — plus kinescopes from the material sent back by television cameras in space.

 Footage from these three sources has been combined to edit a dramatic 34-minute documentary called Apollo 11 ...
-For All Mankind, which supplements the official public affairs film The Eagle Has Landed, produced by the motion-picture facility at NASA’s Washington headquarters.
+For All Mankind, which supplements the official public affairs film The Eagle Has Landed: The Flight of Apollo 11, produced by the motion-picture facility at NASA’s Washington headquarters.
 In addition, an Apollo 11 Mission Report on film has been edited exclusively for the Manned Spacecraft Center.
 Excess footage has been catalogued and incorporated into the millions of feet of film on file in the Stock Film Library, which A-V Corporation maintains for NASA.
 This footage is made available to commercial producers and television networks.

 Following the safe return of the Apollo 11 crew to earth on July 24, 1969, the American Society of Cinematographers extended honorary membership to Armstrong, Aldrin and Collins for their exemplary photographic work.
 The honor was accepted: